TIm-the-IT-dad/osticket-prereqs/README.md

 </p>
 <p>
-Registered PHP inside IIS - basically made web server aware of the php file location (Step-10)
+Registered PHP inside IIS - basically made web server aware of the php file location (Step-10) - PHP is a popular open-source scripting language used mainly for web development.
+It runs on the server and helps create dynamic web pages by interacting with databases and generating HTML.

+Registering PHP in IIS means setting up IIS to run PHP scripts, so websites using PHP can work properly on the server.
 </p>
 <p>
 <br />